DerBaum941/DaIRS/src/www/api/routes.md

-        isFollow, *Bool: Whether they follow the streamer* followAge, *String?: How long they followed, null if not following* followMS, *Number?: followAge but as time in milliseconds, null if not following* lastSeen, *String: ISO Date String of last time seen* streakCount, *String: Their current redeem streak*
+        isFollow, *Bool: Whether they follow the streamer* followAge, *String?: How long they followed, null if not following* followMS, *Number?: followAge but as time in milliseconds, null if not following* lastSeen, *String?: ISO Date String of last time seen* streakCount, *Number?: Their current redeem streak*
-        streakActive, *String: When their streak ended, or Still active* msgSent, *Number: How many messages the User sent* pointsSpent, *Number: How many Points the User spent* redeemsGot, *Number: How many Redeems they received*
+        streakActive, *String?: When their streak ended, or Still active* totalRedeems, *Number?: Total number of times they got the Streak Reedeem* msgSent, *Number: How many messages the User sent* pointsSpent, *Number: How many Points the User spent* redeemsGot, *Number: How many Redeems they received*